 The Red Forest Duikers- Cephalophus Natalensis

-A Red Forest duiker is a beautiful small Duiker species weighing over 14kg.
-Its reddish-brown coat distinguishes it from other Duikers.
-Its underparts are paler than the rest of the body
+Physical description: Its reddish-brown coat distinguishes it from other Duikers.
+Its underparts are paler than the rest of the body.

 The color of its face is relatively darker than the color of its body.
 The nape and the throat turn ash-grey as this Duiker ages.

-If lucky, this duiker can be spotted within the Kanyanchu region along your chimp hike.
+If lucky, this Duiker can be spotted within the Kanyanchu region along your chimp hike.

 Other animals in Kibale National Park include Leopards, Forest Elephants, Buffaloes, Bushbucks, Sitatungas, Bush pigs, Warthogs, etc.